 - If all of the competency requirements have been met, you can continue completing your registration requirements (Articling and Six Experience Areas Modules).

 - If all of the competency requirements have not been met, you will be required to develop a professional development (gap-filling) plan to complete all of the outstanding competency requirements, in addition to completing the articling requirements and Six Experience Area Modules.
 The plan is subject to the approval of the Registrar and/or RFT CAP Assessors.

 HOW DO I COMPLETE OUTSTANDING COMPETENCIES?

 If you have any outstanding competencies, you will be required to develop a professional development (competency gap-filling) plan.
 Note: this is not the same plan used for your articling requirements, this is a separate requirement.

 As an ASTFT, it is normal to have some outstanding competencies.
 It is important to note that the farther off you are from meeting the core competency requirements the greater the chance that additional course work will be required.

 Competency gaps may be addressed by completing courses from academic institutions, workshops, seminars, on-the-job training, or, where available, through an ABCFP challenge exam.
 Note: the manner in which an outstanding competency must be completed will depend on the results of assessment as a whole and will be subject to the recommendation and approval of the Registrar.

-BCIT continues to offer a number of courses online that could help address some outstanding competencies in Silviculture, Forest Engineering & Operations, Forest Protection and Forest Measurements.
+BCIT offers a number of online courses that could help address some outstanding competencies in Silviculture, Forest Engineering & Operations, Forest Protection and Forest Measurements.

 While we continuously attempt to find other online options for additional course work this is not always possible and is dependent on the schools.
 You should be prepared to have to take on-campus courses if online options are not available.